sergueik/springboot_study/basic-properties/README.md

 ```

-and updates instantly when `application.properties` is changed.
+and updates instantly when the file  `application.properties` is changed.
 It is also possible to pass the absolute path outside the project dir:
 ```sh
 mvn -Dspring.config.location=$(pwd)/src/main/resources/application.properties spring-boot:run